armandoblanco/cerebral-app/_index.md

      ```

 2. **Access InfluxDB:**
    - Use a web browser to connect to the public IP of the InfluxDB service to access its interface.
-Validate that there is a bucket named `manufactura` and that it contains a measurement called `assembly line` with values.
+Validate that there is a bucket named `manufacturing` and that it contains a measurement called `assemblyline` with values.